The Foundation mainly supports research projects and education related to the humanities.

 The application period begins March 1.
-Last day of application April 1 until midnight.
+Last day of application April 1 until 1:00 pm.

 - The Foundation mainly supports research in the humanities and learning

-- Priority projects include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media
+- Priority projects include new research areas and research of a cross-border nature

 - The Foundations supports investigator-initiated projects of the highest international standard